bleumink/matrix-appservice/README.md

 Example configuration file can be found [here](examples/config.yaml).
 Extra fields can be added to the configuration.
 These can be retrieved using the ```appservice.get_user_fields()``` method.

+For a basic implementation see [Matrix OpenAI bot](https://github.com/bleumink/matrix-openai-bot).

 ## :construction: Work in progress
 This project is obviously not done; the following is on the to-do list:
 - [ ] Documentation
 - [ ] Tests
 - [ ] Implementing the full Matrix Application Service API
+- [ ] Fine-grained permissions
 - [ ] Postgres support for state and crypto storage
 - [ ] Higher level API for bridges
+- [ ] Support for attachments
 - [ ] Etc...

 Much of the project can also be deprecated by implementing the MSCs mentioned above in the Matrix Rust SDK to provide device masquerading support.
 I did not know enough about Rust when starting this project to make a sensible contribution there.
 Might revisit.
 You would still need to bring your own webserver and handle transactions.